National Trail Raceway: History

 The NHRA purchased the track from the Rader family in 1996.
 A first offer was refused, but when the NHRA threatened to pull the Springnationals from the track, a deal was reached.
 National Trail became one of the few tracks in the country to be owned directly by the NHRA.
 Shortly thereafter, Pontiac began sponsoring the national event held at NTR, and changed the name from the Springnationals to the Pontiac Excitement Nationals and eventually the Pontiac Performance Nationals.
 The NHRA event was then moved from mid-June to mid-May.
-In 2006, possibly due to cooler weather conditions and better track conditions, Top Fuel driver Tony Schumacher set a new NHRA national speed record of 336.15 mph.
+In 2005, possibly due to cooler weather conditions and better track conditions, Top Fuel driver Tony Schumacher set a new NHRA national speed record of 336.15 mph.
 Following the 2006 NHRA season, National Trail Raceway ceased hosting a national event and the Pontiac Performance NHRA Nationals was moved 100 miles north to Summit Motorsports Park in Norwalk, Ohio.

 For many years, this event was one of the more prestigious national events on the NHRA calendar.
 In the 1970s, Diamond P Sports produced NHRA's syndicated television coverage of select events, and "the Springs" was one of those events.
 In the 1980s, it was annually televised on either TNN or ESPN, and for much of the 1990s it was broadcast nationally on either NBC or ABC.

 In 2010, the NHRA still owned the facility.
 The NHRA Lucas Oil Drag Racing Series and the NMRA hold events at NTR.
 NTR also holds events such as the Buick Nationals, the Mopar Nationals, and the Night of Thunder, which features jet-cars and wheelstanders.

 NTR has also hosted the NHRA National Hot Rod Reunion and Super Chevy Shows' in the past.

 On November 5, 2011 the NTR held the annual Ohio High School Athletic Association state cross country running championships.
 The meet was formerly held at the Scioto Downs racetrack, but moved to NTR due to the introduction of slot machine gaming at Scioto Downs.

 In 2017, Shelby Development, LLC purchased National Trail Raceway from the NHRA.
 The company also owns Heartland Motorsports Park in Kansas, which they acquired in 2015.
 The following year, Jay Livingston became general manager and co-owner of the track.

 In 2019, Big Ambitions, LLC purchased the property from Shelby Development, LLC.
 Jay Livingston is the owner of Big Ambitions, LLC owns the facility 100%.
 The International Hot Rod Association became the new owner in April 2025, with Derrick Beach as track manager.Derrick has been racing at this track and announcing since he was 7 yrs.
 Old.
 On November 12, 2025, the IHRA announced all venues will be 1/8 mile for the 2026 season.
+In May 2026 Derrick Beach and key employees resigned unexpectedly.
+It has been rumored that Beach was running the raceway on his own credit and had done too much too soon to make the raceway look the best it had looked in years.